 Optional Application Components

-- Arts Form, if applicable.
-If you've excelled in architecture, creative writing, dance, music, theater or visual arts, and would like us to consider your talent, consult Princeton's online Optional Arts Form.
+- Arts Supplement, if applicable.
+If you've excelled in architecture, creative writing, dance, music, theater or visual arts, and would like us to consider your talent, you are welcome to submit an optional arts supplement.
 Early action applicants must submit digital arts materials by Nov.
 6; regular decision applicants must submit digital arts materials by Jan.
-8. You can only submit your online Optional Arts Form after we have received the Coalition Application, Common Application or Universal College Application.
-If you are unable to submit online, please use the paper Optional Arts Form.
-For a list of acceptable file formats and submission types, review our Optional Arts Form page.
-For more information on the optional arts supplement, please visit our FAQs page.
+8. The arts supplement via Slideroom will be available beginning Oct.
+1. Please check back for more information soon.

 - Interview.
 Depending on availability, once you have applied, you may be invited to interview with a member of one of our Princeton Alumni Schools Committees.
 If so, we encourage you to take advantage of this opportunity.
 Interviews take place after the Admission Office has received your application.
 Many Princeton Alumni Schools Committees have enough volunteers to offer every applicant an interview.
 As the interview is not a required element of the application, you will not be at a disadvantage if an interview is not available in your area.
 We do not offer on-campus interviews.
 Please visit our FAQs page for more information.